 I -- along with 71 per cent of MPs -- urge the Government to take action to ensure that the UK's internet does not endorse the sexual exploitation of children.

-I haven't heard of this issue being discussed before and I can't believe that anybody has much of an opinion on the matter.
-Presumably therefore, the survey presented out of the blue with the questions being worded in such a way as to get the
+heard of this issue being discussed before and I can't believe that anybody has much of an opinion on the matter.
+Presumably therefore, the survey presented out of the blue with the questions being worded in such a way as to get the required response.

 The Crown Prosecution Service has just published proposals to end obscenity prosecutions of images and videos of fisting, golden showers, squirting and bondage.

 considering whether the content of an article is “obscene”, prosecutors should distinguish between:

 Content showing or realistically depicting criminal conduct (whether non-consensual activity, or consensual activity where serious harm is caused), which is likely to be obscene;

 Content showing or realistically depicting other conduct which is lawful,

 And there is a consultation question to ask about this new policy

 Question 2 Do consultees agree or disagree with the guidance that prosecutors must exercise real caution when dealing with the moral

 nature of acts not criminalized by law, and that the showing or realistic depiction of sexual activity / pornography which does not constitute acts or conduct contrary to the criminal law is unlikely to be obscene?

 16. The following conduct (notwithstanding previous guidance indicating otherwise) will not likely fall to be prosecuted under the Act: